DizzRL/PS5Debug-CleanELF/readme.md

 ## Building
 Building is pretty simple, if using the Visual Studio project, just hit Build -> Rebuild Solution.
 If using the vanilla project, just run `make`

+## Credits
+- [@DeathRGH](https://twitter.com/DeathRGH) For the original CleanELF vsproject, as well as the execution address / runid stuff